Being a digital nomad opens up the possibility of working and travelling all over the world.

-The Nomad Forum is great too, as you can learn from others experiences and access a great deal of help from people already living the digital nomads dream.
+The Nomad Forum is great too, as you can learn from others experiences and access a great deal of help from people already living the digital nomad lifestyle.

-- Some people blog about their travels – this is a great blog regrading Thailand that I’ve been enjoying reading.
-It gives a realistic view of the issues the couple had whilst finding suitable accommodation and the costs – though remember prices do change.
+- Some people blog about their travels – this is a great blog regarding Thailand that I’ve enjoyed reading.
+It gives a realistic view of the issues the couple experienced whilst finding suitable accommodation and includes the costs – though remember prices do change.

-- Others blog about the food they find, and what they feel would be of interest to others.
+- Many blogs about the food they eat, and what they feel would be of interest to others.